asert/zabbix-search-graph/README.md

 For install this mod you need edit file **search.php**.

-For **Zabbix 4.0.x** added code from file zabbix-search-graph.php in the end of the file **/usr/share/zabbix/search.php** before these lines:
+For **Zabbix 4.0.x** added code from file zabbix-v4.0.x-search-graph.php in the end of the file **/usr/share/zabbix/search.php** before these lines:
 ```
   (new CWidget())
 		->setTitle(_('Search').':'.SPACE.$search)